Vehicle audio: Radio

-In 1904, well before commercially viable technology for mobile radio was in place, American inventor and self-described "Father of Radio" Lee de Forest demonstrated a car radio at the 1904 Louisiana Purchase Exposition in St. Louis.
+In 1904, before commercially viable technology for mobile radio was in place, American inventor and self-described "Father of Radio" Lee de Forest demonstrated a car radio at the 1904 Louisiana Purchase Exposition in St. Louis.

 Around 1920, vacuum tube technology had matured to the point where the availability of radio receivers made radio broadcasting viable.
 A technical challenge was that the vacuum tubes in the radio receivers required 50 to 250 volt direct current, but car batteries ran at 6V.
 Voltage was stepped up with a vibrator that provided a pulsating DC which could be converted to a higher voltage with a transformer, rectified, and filtered to create higher-voltage DC.

+In 1920 Guglielmo Marconi demonstrated a car wireless receiver in Chelmsford, Essex, England where his company had installed an experimental 6 kW longwave transmitter on 2750 meters (109 kHz).

 In 1924, Kelly's Motors in NSW, Australia, installed its first car radio.

-In 1930, the American Galvin Manufacturing Corporation marketed a Motorola branded radio receiver for $130.
-It was expensive: the contemporary Ford Model A cost $540.
+In 1930, the American Galvin Manufacturing Corporation marketed a Motorola-branded radio receiver for $130.
+The cost of these early radios was expensive, relative to the price of a car: the contemporary Ford Model A cost about $540.
 A Plymouth sedan, "wired for Philco Transitone radio without extra cost," was advertised in Ladies' Home Journal in 1931.
-In 1932 in Germany the Blaupunkt AS 5 medium wave and longwave radio was marketed for 465 Reichsmark, about one third of the price of a small car.
-Because it took nearly 10 litres of space, it could not be located near the driver, and was operated via a steering wheel remote control.
-In 1933 Crossley Motors offered a factory fitted car radio for £35.
+In 1932 in Germany the Blaupunkt AS 5 medium wave and longwave radio was marketed for 465 Reichsmark, about one-third of the price of a small car.
+Because it took nearly 10 litres of space, it could not be located near the driver and was operated via a steering wheel remote control.
+In 1933, Crossley Motors offered a factory fitted car radio for £35.
 By the late 1930s, push button AM radios were considered a standard feature.
 In 1946, there were an estimated 9 million AM car radios in use.

 An FM receiver was offered by Blaupunkt in 1952.
 In 1953, Becker introduced the AM/FM Becker Mexico with a Variometer tuner, basically a station-search or scan function.

-In April 1955, the Chrysler Corporation announced that it was offering a Mopar model 914HR branded Philco all transistor car radio, as a $150 option for its 1956 Chrysler and Imperial car models.
-Chrysler Corporation had decided to discontinue its all transistor car radio option at the end of 1956, due to it being too expensive, and replaced it with a cheaper hybrid (transistors and low voltage vacuum tubes) car radio for its new 1957 car models.
+In April 1955, the Chrysler Corporation announced that it was offering a Mopar model 914HR branded Philco all-transistor car radio, as a $150 option for its 1956 Chrysler and Imperial car models.
+Chrysler Corporation had decided to discontinue its all-transistor car radio option at the end of 1956, due to it being too expensive, and replaced it with a cheaper hybrid (transistors and low voltage vacuum tubes) car radio for its new 1957 car models.
 In 1963, Becker introduced the Monte Carlo, a tubeless solid state radio with no vacuum tubes.